-10 Lord Strathcona's Horse (Royal Canadians) Dress Instructions, (Calgary: Lord Strathcona's Horse (Royal Canadians), 1970), Part 3, p.
+12 Lord Strathcona's Horse (Royal Canadians) Dress Instructions, (Calgary: Lord Strathcona's Horse (Royal Canadians), 1970), Part 3, p.
 6.d.

-11 Canadian Forces Dress Instructions, Chapter 3, Section 6.
+13 Canadian Armed Forces Dress Instructions, Chapter 3, Section 6.

-12 Dress Instructions for Officers of the Royal Canadian Armoured Corps, Paragraph B5.15.
+14 Dress Instructions for Officers of the Royal Canadian Armoured Corps, Paragraph B5.15.

-13 Canadian Forces Dress Instructions, Chapter 3, Section 6.
+15 Canadian Armed Forces Dress Instructions, Chapter 3, Section 6.

-and then pulling it to the left (as viewed when the sword is in the scabbard, guard forward as per the position of attention).
+scabbard, guard forward as per the position of attention).
 Pass the acorn end of the knot through the loop end and tighten.
 Slide the keeper tightly into position against knot.
 When the sword is in the hilt and at the side, allow the sword knot to hang freely on the left side of the sword (away from the body).
-The knot is tied with a small offset loop to permit the hand to pass through when drawing the sword from the scabbard.14
+The knot is tied with a small offset loop to permit the hand to pass through when drawing the sword from the scabbard.16

-- 4. The sword belt is worn under the tunic.
-The blue waist belt is "1 3/4 inches wide, strengthened at points strain with black [morocco] leather.
+4. The sword belt is worn under the tunic.
+The burgundy waist belt is 1 3/4 inches wide, strengthened at points strain with burgundy dyed leather.
 Buckle, dees and sword hook are of brass.
-The dee to which the long sword sling is attached is affixed to a movable loop so that the sling may be adjusted to its proper position at [the centre of] the wearer's back.
+"The dee to which the long sword sling is attached is affixed to a movable loop so that the sling may be adjusted to its proper position at [the centre of] the wearer's back.
 The dee for the short sword sling may be fixed.
-The sword hook is attached to the dee of the short sling."15 - 5.
-The sword sling "is made of crimson Russian leather, one inch wide with plain gold lace seven eighths inches wide, with lion head buckles, flat billets and studs.
+The sword hook is attached to the dee of the short sling."17

+5. The sword sling is unadorned black leather, one inch wide, with fittings and studs of polished brass.
 The long sling, when attached to the sword belt is twenty-nine inches in length; the short sling, twelve and one half inches.
 The top of the long sling is at the centre of the wearer's back.
-The top of the short sling is at a point in line with the centre of the stripe on he overalls....
-[When the sword slings are worn without the sword] the slings are looped together so that the short sling lies [flat along the leg and the long sling's point and buckle face the front [with the tab of the short sling outside that of the long one]."
+"The top of the short sling is at a point in line with the centre of the stripe on the overalls....
+[When the sword slings are worn without the sword] the slings are looped together so that the short sling lies [flat along the leg and the long sling's point and buckle face the front [with the tab of the short sling outside that of the long one]."18